inky03/FNF-PsychEngine/README.md

 # Note

-This is not the original Psych Engine repository!
-This is a modification by me (emi3 / inky03) to expand on it's functionality.
+This is not the original Psych Engine repository!!
+This is a fork by me (emi3 / inky03) to work as a maintenance sort of thing for the engine, even after it's death

 See this fork's changelog [here](/docs/CHANGELOG.md).